-Two methods of cutting the region are actually tried: reduce angle tolerance and reduce region radius.
+When this threshold is not satisfied, two methods for cutting the region are tried: first the method called reduce angle tolerance and then reduce region radius.
 In both methods, part of the pixels in the region are kept, while the others are re-marked again as NOT USED, so they can be used again in future line-support regions.
 We will describe now these two methods: